 The University of Alabama

-University of Oklahoma, Weitzenhoffer School of Musical Theatre
+Weitzenhoffer School of Musical Theatre at the University of Oklahoma

 Wright State University*

-*these schools do not require a digital prescreen.
-Please review the school website for specifics on how the MTCPS is utilized at this institution.
+*Institutions with an asterisk do not require a digital prescreen.
+Please review the school website for specifics on how the MTCP is utilized at this institution.

 Are you an institution that would like to adopt the Musical Theater Common Prescreen Criteria?